Gallery-of-Kaeon/Kaeon-FUSION/README.md

 we recommend that you re-download it.

 Our beta implementation does not currently include implementations for any ONE+ directives or the stack interface.
-It should also be noted that the Kaeon Origin IDE was developed and tested on a windows computer.
+It should also be noted that all of our implementations were developed and tested on a windows computer.
 To be specific:
 a Lenovo IdeaPad P500 laptop.